 I give extra credits when necessary only based on your general demeanor in class.
-If you are not satisfied with your final exam/written assignment/final grade, request an appointment from me within 48 hours of the grade release.
-If you have a valid case, I can re-grade the exams, but please keep in mind that you may get a lower grade as a result.
+If you are not satisfied with your written assignment grade, request an appointment from me within 48 hours of the grade release.
+If you have a valid case, I can re-grade the assignment, but please keep in mind that you may get a lower grade as a result.